m-faizuddin/Senior-Design-Insider-Threat-Detection/README.md

 XGBoost achieved the highest F1-score and recall, making it the best fit for imbalanced insider classification.

 ### Model Tuning
 Notebook 03_modelTuning outlines the process we used to tune our XGBoost model to the best parameters.
+It trains multiple XGBoost models with different hyperparameter settings.
+Model performance is evaluated on validation folds only.

 RandomizedSearchCV produced the final optimized parameters:
 ```